InstrumentsLearn

 13. Tamborim

 This instrument is used in a myriad of Brazilian music genres, including samba, bossa nova, chorinho, and pagode.
 It’s also used in cucumbi, a northeastern folklore rhythm.
-In commercial music genres, the Tamborim serves as an auxiliary instrument.
+In commercial music genres, it serves as an auxiliary instrument.

 14. Accordion

-In some parts of Brazil, the Accordion serves as the main instrument in many styles of Forró and Sertanejo.
+In some parts of Brazil, the accordion is the main instrument in many styles of Forró and Sertanejo.
 Forró is a musical genre popular in the northeastern region of Brazil.
 Sertanejo, on the other hand, is a musical style that came from the midwest and southeast Brazil.

 Several notable Brazilian accordionists include José Domingos de Morais and Mestrinho.
 The video above shows Mestrinho with another Brazilian musician.